Data Security

 Patch Management

-High impact patches are defined as patches that will protect against a security risk that has the potential to significantly impact our network on or before the date of the patch.
-DDI’s IT team immediately distributes these patches to all devices after testing of the patch on our test platforms.
-Distribution will occur no later than 24 hours after identification.
+High impact patches are defined as patches that protect against a security risk that has the potential to significantly impact DDI’s network on or before the date of the patch.
+DDI distributes these patches to all devices after verification and testing of the patch on test platforms.
+Distribution occurs no later than 24 hours after identification.

 Medium or Low impact patches are defined as patches that will protect against a future security risk.
-DDI distributes these patches to all devices after testing of the patch on our test platforms and testing with a control group of users.
-Distribution will occur no later than 2 weeks after testing is complete.
+DDI distributes these patches to all devices after testing of the patch on test platforms and with testing with a control group of users.
+Distribution occurs no later than 2 weeks after testing is complete.

-All backup data is stored in a zero-trust cloud provided by Commvault cloud.
-Rotation of the backups into archive tier storage is handled automatically by Commvault software.
+All backup data is stored in Commvault cloud or Azure (using native backup features).
+Rotation of the backups into archive tier storage is handled automatically by the respective platforms.

-If a system recovery is necessary, DDI system engineers will retrieve the file, data, or system state from an on-line backup system.
-In this event, system or database recovery can be completed in a matter of minutes or possibly several hours.
-DDI system engineers will recover the file, data, or system state immediately.
+If a system recovery is necessary, DDI can retrieve the file, data, or system state from an on-line backup system.
+Depending on the volume of data being retrieved, system or database recovery typically takes anywhere from a few minutes to several hours.

 Asset Recovery, Recycling and Disposal

-6. DDI receives and retains a Certificate of Destruction for record keeping.
+Hard drives are sanitised as defined in NIST 800-88 by the approved recycling vendor(s), and DDI receives a Certificate of Destruction for record keeping.

 Network Security